 As we like to say around here, “The Google algo has never made more sense than it does today.”

 The TF-IDF algo also makes a lot of sense.
 However, to content creators, it’s less of an exact match formula and more of a checklist to ensure a given piece of content is covering all of the ideas your user will expect.

 Looking at the density of TF-IDF data to find ‘supporting words’ is massively helpful.
 However, if you try to replicate those exact words, in those exact ratios, you will ruin your content.
 It’s just like how trying to stick to a strict 2.5% keyword ratio would ruin your content.
 Also, neither will lead to any SEO wins.

 Use these new terms as organically as possible.
 Like your actual keywords, it is probably best to know your supporting words in advance of even starting to write a piece.
 That way, you’re not scrambling to retroactively add them, which can lead to awkward sentences, choppy content and perceived ‘stuffing.’

 As always, it helps to work with an experienced SEO firm who can guide you through thorough TF-IDF research and help you make it a part of a comprehensive SEO strategy.
-If you want to use TF-IDF to supercharge your keywords, click here to contact us at any time.
+If you want to use TF-IDF to supercharge your keywords, we would love to talk about it.